Holiday Break: "The Grim Reaper" - Nate Boone Craft

 The mission statement for Hawthorne Center stated that it, quote, is to provide emotionally disturbed children and adolescents with evidence-based, supported, and trauma-informed inpatient mental health services that meet the highest standards of quality in the context of an integrated, patient-centered, proactive safety culture.

-However, after after six months at what Boone dubbed, quote, the nut house, he was released after it was determined that he didn't suffer from any mental disturbances, but rather, he just didn't care about life in general.
+However, after six months at what Boone dubbed, quote, the nut house, he was released after it was determined that he didn't suffer from any mental disturbances, but rather, he just didn't care about life in general.

 But the Wayne County Development Center didn't want him back, and he was given a bus ticket food and papers that listed his mother's last known address.

 So from there, Boone boarded the bus, rode it downtown, and walked back to his mother's house.
+However, when he arrived, he noticed that the house was no longer there.

 As he walked up and down the street in confusion, one of the neighbors came outside and told him that the Kraft family house had been demolished and they had moved somewhere else.

+So Boone then walked to the next location where his family had supposedly moved.
 He spent the next few hours searching up and down the streets for his loved ones, but he couldn't find them.

-Jeremy ran off already, but I had to to stay a little bit longer.
+Jeremy ran off already, but I had to stay a little bit longer.
+That's when I hit the kid in here with the baseball bat.

 Of course, in there, after about 60 days, they were like, ain't nothing wrong with this kid.
+Why do you send him here?

 They told us he was crazy at that.
+He hit somebody with a baseball bat.

 So they queue in on me that for 30 more days.
+And ain't nothing wrong with this man.

 He just don't give a damn.

-So they called the police and told them, hey, y'all come pick him up.
+So they called the police and told us, hey, y'all come pick him up.
+Ain't nothing wrong with him.

 The man got it on the speaker.
+And I'm sitting there listening.

-We don't want him.
+We don't want them.
+You got them.

-We don't want, don't send them back here.
+Y'all sign for them.
+We don't want to send them back here.

 We're not letting them in.

 What the hell are we supposing to do with them?
+That's y'all problem.
+We hung up on them.

 He looks at me and said,

-You got your mother phone number or anything or somebody?
+you got your mother phone number or anything or somebody?
+I ain't got nothing.

 Do you think you could get somebody to come get you?
+I don't know nobody.

+Main Street, Jefferson.
 I said, that bring back memories.

 It's been a long time.